hyperledger/caliper/docs/Burrow_Configuration.md

 ## Issues

-Burrow integration is currently in an early phase of development so we are still to incorporate example smart contracts and chain queries.
-If you think you can help us out, please send a PR!
+Burrow integration is currently in an early phase of development, if you think you can help us out, please send a PR!